 The speed of a prototype with the quality of an injection part

-In rapid prototyping, the use of a prototype mold for plastic injection therefore makes it possible to obtain small series using the right material at lower cost and in reduced time.
+In rapid prototyping, the use of a prototype mold for plastic injection, therefore, makes it possible to obtain small series using the right material at a lower cost and in reduced time.
 It is a very good solution for testing your concept quickly and cheaply.
 There is no need to sacrifice the quality of the final part.
-You therefore obtain reliable information (mechanical, geometric, assembly and industrialization) on the final parts as well as the subsequent production of a series injection mold.
+You, therefore, obtain reliable information (mechanical, geometric, assembly and industrialization) on the final parts as well as the subsequent production of a series injection mold.

 Producing a prototyping mold also serves the following purposes: